Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Offer variety appropriate to the species.
 For herbivores, this means multiple types of greens with favorable Ca:P ratios, collard greens, dandelion greens, turnip greens.
 For insectivores, vary feeder types and sizes.

 Avoid foods that block calcium absorption.
 Spinach, rhubarb, and beet greens contain oxalates.
 Some fruits contain compounds that interfere with mineral uptake.
-According to nutritional research, moderation and variety prevent most issues.
+Moderation and variety prevent most issues.

 Maintain Proper Temperatures